GlycoSHIELD-MD/GlycoSHIELD-MD/README.md

 # GlycoSHIELD

-A simple MD pipeline to generate realistic glycoprotein models
+GlycoSHIELD is a simple MD pipeline to generate realistic glycoprotein models.
+A [web application](http://glycoshield.eu) is available to try GlycoSHIELD in the Cloud.

 ## GlycoSHIELD tutorial